Feldenkrais: A Must Do for Wellbeing Fans

-As a creative and self care fan, stumbling upon the Feldenkrais Method was an inevitable consequence to my search for life improvement techniques that support a better way of doing things.
+As a wellbeing fan, stumbling upon the Feldenkrais Method was an inevitable consequence to my search for life improvement techniques that support a better way of doing things.

 The Feldenkrais Method was developed by Dr. Moshe Feldenkrais after he suffered a debilitating knee injury.
 He went on a journey to find something that would help him recover and ended up creating an exercise therapy based on mindful body movement and self awareness.